 Also, Google plans to use the Indexing API instead of Sitemaps down the line.

-You can install the plugin on your site like any other WordPress plugin, using one of these two methods:
+You can install the plugin on your site like any other WordPress plugin using one of these three methods:

 Upload the ZIP file from your WordPress dashboard, in Plugins > Add New > Upload.